jacobvarner/hoops-jacobvarner/_posts/2020-1-31-breaking-down-individual-win-loss-records-for-auburn-basketball-in-the-bruce-pearl-era.md

 they’re explained fairly well [here](https://www.basketball-reference.com/about/ws.html).

-The reason I do not calculate Win Shares if mainly because they (like other advanced NBA stats) rely on a value for league averages in a few key stats.
+The reason I do not calculate Win Shares is mainly because they (like other advanced NBA stats) rely on a value for league averages in a few key stats.
 Because the NBA is a 30 team league, averages are pretty readily available.
-If I was using this for college stats, I could use an SEC average or an entire NCAA average, but I don’t think that is very practical and would have a lot more caveats due to unbalanced schedules and the parity of team.
+If I was using this for college stats, I could use an SEC average or an entire NCAA average, but I don’t think that is very practical and would have a lot more caveats due to unbalanced schedules and the parity of the team's schedule.

 Anyways, win contributions and loss contributions are my way of showing these same ideas just in the context of Auburn basketball.